HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 <img src="/images/skill-based-test-screen1.0.png" alt="Screen 1 depicting skills dropdown and experience buttons" />

 1. **Skills dropdown** - Since the definition of profile required by different companies and geographies do not overlap, skill is the primary domain used for tests by the recruiters.
 - In the new flow, users can search for a set of skills they desire.
-The list will be in alphabetical order and will autocomplete on typing
+The list will be in alphabetical order and will auto-complete on typing
 - Multiple skills can be selected
 - Selecting one skill is compulsory
 - The list has to be exhaustive.
 In case the skill entered by the user does not match any from the list, the user cannot himself add the skill.